Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Results

-The Jain state at $\nu=2/11$ offers an interesting contrast, which is the PH conjugate of the Laughlin $\nu=1/7$ state within the $\mathcal H^{\text{2bdy}}_3$, defined for CFs with one electron attached to four fluxes.
+The Jain state at $\nu=2/11$ offers another interesting example: the PH conjugate of the Laughlin $\nu=1/7$ state within the $\mathcal H^{\text{2bdy}}_3$, defined for CFs with one electron attached to four fluxes.
 The two GMs are within and outside of $\mathcal H^{\text{2bdy}}_3$, so it can be clearly resolved with a model Hamiltonian with a dominant $\hat V^{\text{2bdy}}_3$ (and a dominant $\hat V^{\text{2bdy}}_1$ to maintain the ground state gap).
-However with $\hat V_{\text{LLL}}$ the strength of $\hat V^{\text{2bdy}}_3$ is only slightly larger than that of $\hat V^{\text{2bdy}}_5$, and it cannot clearly resolve the two GMs (see Fig.(\ref{spec_func}c)).
-This is an example when reducing the $\hat V_3^{\text{2bdy}}$ of the interaction leads to the mixing and merging of the two GMs into a single GM, while the ground state is \emph{not affected at all}, since it is in the null space of $\hat V_3^{\text{2bdy}}$.
+However, with $\hat V_{\text{LLL}}$ the strength of $\hat V^{\text{2bdy}}_3$ is only slightly larger than that of $\hat V^{\text{2bdy}}_5$, and it cannot clearly resolve the two GMs (Fig.~\ref{spec_func}c) using the unpolarised light.
+This is an example when reducing the $\hat V_3^{\text{2bdy}}$ of the interaction leads to the mixing and merging of the two GM energies, while the ground state is not affected at all since it is in the null space of $\hat V_3^{\text{2bdy}}$.
 Note that the energies of the GMs for this FQH phase are not affected by the $\hat V_1^{\text{2bdy}}$ component of the two-body interaction.
+Since the two GMs have opposite chiralities, two resonance peaks at similar energies can still be resolved using the circularly polarised light, as is the case for the $\nu=2/7$ state with Coulomb interaction in the SLL.